kinsamanka/buildroot/README.md

 Buildroot for MilkV Duo board
 =============================

-This Buildroot generates all components from scratch, including the RiscV cross-compiler, for the MilkV Duo board.
+This Buildroot is for the MilkV Duo board and uses the standard gcc cross-compiler without using the RISC-V RVV extensions.

 ###  Getting the sources